tethysplatform/tethys/docs/tethys_development.rst

 Contribute
 **********

-**Last Updated:** January 2020
+**Last Updated:** September 2022

 Tethys Platform is a growing Open Source project and we are always looking for developers who wish to contribute and help improve the platform.
-If you would like to contribute, join the discussion on the `Tethys Forum <https://groups.google.com/forum/#!forum/tethysplatform>`_ and visit the `Tethys Development Wiki <https://github.com/tethysplatform/tethys/wiki>`_ on the Tethys Platform GitHub repository.
+If you would like to contribute, join the discussion on the `Tethys GitHub Discussions <https://github.com/tethysplatform/tethys/discussions>`_ and visit the `Tethys Development Wiki <https://github.com/tethysplatform/tethys/wiki>`_ on the Tethys Platform GitHub repository.

 Development Installation
 ------------------------